mradeybee/time-tracker-react/README.md

 $ yarn install
 ```

-- Make sure that the API is running correctly, see the API and how to set is up [here](https://github.com/mradeybee/time-tracker-api).
+- Make sure that the API is running correctly, see the API and how to set it up [here](https://github.com/mradeybee/time-tracker-api).

 - Start the Application